epicweb-dev/react-suspense/OUTLINE.md

 # What this workshop is

-- Lots of exercises
+1. Exercises to prepare your brain to learn
+2. Instruction for you to ask questions

 # What this workshop is not

 - Solo
 - Lecture
+- One day (do it all again next week)

 # Logistics

 ## Schedule

 - 😴 Logistics
-- 🏋 Code splitting
+- 🏋 Simple Data-fetching
 - 😴 10 Minutes
-- 🏋 useMemo for expensive calculations
-- 🏋 React.memo for reducing unnecessary re-renders
+- 🏋 Fetch as you render
 - 😴 30 Minutes
-- 🏋 Window large lists with react-window
+- 🏋 useTransition for improved loading states
 - 😴 10 Minutes
-- 🏋 Fix "perf death by a thousand cuts"
-- 🏋 Optimize context value
+- 🏋 Suspense Image
 - 😴 10 Minutes
-- 🏋 Production performance monitoring
+- 🏋 Cache resources
 - ❓ Q&A

 ## Scripts